Hepatic Artery Infusion (HAI) Pump Chemotherapy

 For many who are not yet candidates for surgery to remove liver tumors, HAI can help control or even shrink tumors so they can have surgery.

-During the procedure, your surgeon will place a pump inside your abdominal wall, usually on the left side.
+During the procedure, your surgeon will make a few small incisions on your abdomen.
+Then, we use a small video camera and highly precise robotic instruments to place a pump inside your abdominal wall, usually on the left side.
 You will also have a catheter placed in a blood vessel connected to your hepatic artery.
 This tube delivers the chemotherapy from the pump to your liver.

 Placing the pump itself usually takes about two to three hours, but your surgery will take longer if you are also having tumors removed from your liver.
-Most people can return home in three to five days after surgery.
+After robotic HAI placement, many people can go home the next day, compared with three to five days after traditional surgery.

 Although complications associated with HAI pump are uncommon, they may include: